The Dark Side of Sustainability

 Cost-benefit analysis must drive sustainability investment, says Dr. Marc Orlitzky.
 He explains why CSR may not improve financial performance.

 Rigorous cost-benefit analysis and research must underlie sustainability investment, says Dr. Marc Orlitzky (University of South Australia).
 In this Thought Leadership post, he discusses why CSR may not improve financial performance.
-Thought Leaders are leading academics and practitioners: world experts on sustainability issues.

 Once upon a time I believed wholeheartedly that corporate social responsibility (CSR) and sustainability would lead to economic pay-offs.
 I believed in a win-win scenario: firms that did good for society and nature would do better economically over time; and higher financial performance would in turn allow these organizations to do even more good.
 Some of my early studies